 Awards for research-related activities typically range from $500 to $2,000 and are awarded competitively.
 Applicants will be asked to show efforts to secure matching funds from their department or school or from external sources.

-- Submit a detailed budget listing all estimated expenses.
+- Upload a detailed budget listing all estimated expenses.

-- Submit a written proposal of no more than five double-spaced pages.
+- Upload a written proposal of no more than five double-spaced pages.
 In the text of the proposal, please include a section addressing precisely how the funds will be used.

-- Submit a copy of the IRB approval documentation.
+- Upload a copy of the IRB approval documentation (if applicable).

-Please submit completed application and supporting materials electronically to Iris Matijevic, Activites, Events, and Partnerships Coordinator at email@example.com.
+For any questions about the Submittable application process, please contact Iris Matijevic, Activites, Events, and Partnerships Coordinator at email@example.com.

 - Ground and air transportation to and from research site, lodging.